FlowX: Towards Explainable Graph Neural Networks via Message Flows: The Proposed FlowX

-After $M$ MC sampling steps, our method explores $M$ permutations of layer edge set and each flow is sampled to obtain $M$ marginal contributions.
-For each flow $\mathcal{F}^k$, we use a $|\mathbfcal{A}|$-dimensional vector to store its marginal contributions, denoted as $S(\mathcal{F}^k)$, where $S(\mathcal{F}^k)[j]$ is the importance score obtained when $\mathcal{F}^k$ is removed in the iteration $j$.
-If the flow is removed mutiple times in the iteration $j$ for different MC sampling steps, the scores are averaged, which also means scores obtained from coalitions with same sizes are weighed equally.
-Then it raises the question that how to convert $S(\mathcal{F}^k)$ to the final importance score of $\mathcal{F}^k$.
-The final importance score will be a Shapley-like value approximation if we simply compute the summation of the elements in $S(\mathcal{F}^k)$.
-While Shapley values are promising, the approximations may not be accurate since $M$ is always set as $M<<|\mathbfcal{A}|!$ for the sake of computation efficiency.
-Moreover, the importance of the early iterations when more layer edges exist in the model should be different to the importance of later iterations when only few layer edges exist in diverse situations.
-Hence, directly computing the summation of the scores in $S(\mathcal{F}^k)$ may not be suitable.
+After $M$ flow sampling iterations, our method explores $M$ permutations of layer edge set and each flow is sampled to obtain $M$ marginal contributions.
+For each flow $\mathcal{F}^k$, we use a $|\mathbfcal{A}|$-dimensional vector to store its marginal contributions, denoted as $\mathbf{s}^{\mathcal{F}^k}$, where $\mathbf{s}^{\mathcal{F}^k}_j$ is the importance score obtained when $\mathcal{F}^k$ is removed at step $j$.
+To obtain $\mathbf{s}^{\mathcal{F}^k}$, valid scores at the same step and different sampling iterations are averaged, where a score of a flow is valid at step $j$ if the flow is removed at this step.
+The concrete operation is shown in line 18 of the algorithm~\ref{al:1}, where "/" denotes an element-wise division.
+To avoid zero-divisions, we add a small value $10^{-10}$ to every element in $\mathbf{c}^{\mathcal{F}^k}$.
+The importance score will be a flow Shapley value approximation if we compute the summation of the elements in $\mathbf{s}^{\mathcal{F}^k}$.